 The fluorescence lifetime of reduced pyocyanin shifted depending on local conditions.
-Specifically, pyocyanin’s phasor position shifted left with increasing concentrations of TCEP (Fig. S3, S4).
+Specifically, pyocyanin’s phasor position shifted left with increasing concentrations of TCEP (Fig. S2A).

-The FLIM phasor position of pyocyanin was nearly on the universal circle when pyocyanin was mixed with a 1:1 ratio of TCEP (Fig. 2, S).
+The FLIM phasor position of pyocyanin was nearly on the universal circle when pyocyanin was mixed with a 1:1 ratio of TCEP (Fig. 2, S2B).

-Taken together, this suggests the chemically and electrochemically reduced pyocyanin solutions consist of multiple species (Fig. S3).
+The spectra suggest the chemically and electrochemically reduced pyocyanin solutions consist of multiple fluorescent subspecies (Fig. S3).

-Specifically, the florescent spectra shifted towards longer wavelengths with higher concentrations of reducing agent (Fig. S3).
+Specifically, the florescent spectra shifted towards longer wavelengths with higher concentrations of reducing agent (Fig. S2).